Grocery Bags for Grout

 On Christmas Eve we bring donations of warm clothing such as socks, mittens, hats, scarves, underwear and socks to lay in the manger with the baby Jesus.
-These items are donated to a family warming center for distribution as needed.
+These items are donated to Grout Elementary to be used for children needing warm clothing.

 SnowCap Community Charities

 We provide on-going donations of food and clothing to SnowCap, a local agency providing food, clothing, advocacy and other services to the poor in East County including a large part of east Portland, Gresham, Troutdale, Fairview, and Wood Village.

 Gifts Given in Secret

 Last year the people of Kenilworth provided Christmas gifts for thirty-five children at Grout Elementary School.

 Our community garden provides a place for members and neighbors to grow fresh vegetables for their own use.
 Surplus food is offered to the congregation.
 Funds raised through the sale of garden produce is donated to a local food bank.
 Please contact the church for information regarding renting a garden plot.

 Kenilworth Community Preschool

 Kenilworth Community Preschool is a half-day preschool program for children ages three and four.
 It is a cooperative preschool where each family is expected to be involved in the creation, development, and upkeep of school programs and initiatives.

 Each summer, Kenilworth Presbyterian Church sponsors a week-long day camp for children kindergarten through third grade.
 The camp features arts, crafts, music and drama and includes a noon meal and snacks.